 Persecution of journalists: when critical press journalists are attacked and/or injured, it is already a miracle that they are not the ones going to jail as the aggressors To work today a journalist needs to carry at hand helmets, gas mask, etc....
 Even though the situation has become a little bit better, it is still a regular occurrence that pro regime hecklers do not balk at attacking journalists.
 Self censorship ensues.

 Fines and more: that media and journalists are fined is one thing, but their possibility to appeal, to get a fair trial, leads them invariably to international organizations.

 Public lynching: there are radio and TV programs in the state system devoted to character assassination of opposition figures, but also of people in the media.
-"La Hojilla" is the best known one but you should listen tot he attacks made in normal newscast of the public system, without ever the right to reply being offered while the aggravated parties simply have decided to ignore it all since there is judicial recourse.
-But such public lynching contributes to violent attacks by pro regime goons that feel validated in their attacks.
+"La Hojilla" is the best known one but you should listen to the attacks made in normal newscast of the public system, without ever the right to reply being offered while the aggravated parties simply have decided to ignore it all since there is no judicial recourse.
+The problem is that such media driven public lynching contributes to violent physical attacks by pro regime goons that feel validated in their attacks.